1994 saw the release of a classic by Walt Disney Pictures: The Lion King. The world rejoiced!

 Although it is a Disney classic, The Lion King remains a life story about overcoming darkness with light if we are all to experience fulfilling lives.
 It is a tale that touches on finding hope in the most unlikely places, and how love always wins against many of life's most significant challenges.
 The Lion King takes viewers young and old on highs and lows and is packed with funny lines and imagery that will keep you hooked until the very end.
 As you revisit The Lion King 2019, I hope you’ll appreciate the story from a different perspective so you can find real-life inspiration from this highly acclaimed animation.

-From books we love to the box office, there is always an intriguing tale shaped and inspired by who we are.
+From books we love to the box office, there is always an intriguing tale that captures hearts and minds.